 Our Global Publishing, Media & Entertainment Team is eager to get the word out about our services for U.S. publishers.
-We are working with industry leaders to publicize the valuable export assistance that we offer to the publishing industry.

 Client Success Story featured in Central Valley Business Times

 For Los Angeles-area book publisher Saddleback Publishing, owned by Tim and Arianne McHugh, innovation and exporting have been the keys to prospering despite the Great Recession.